top of page

 What is the Goal of Meditation?

-The Purpose/Goal of Meditation, Re-Visited
+The Goal/Purpose of Meditation, Re-Visited

 The benefits of meditation remain hidden to us if we enter into meditation with the intent to fix/perfect ourselves or our inner/outer life.
 (And this is the context within which meditation is often pursued.)
 Learning to be aware of this objective should be a core component of all meditation training.